Back

 But what exactly is an agent in a multi-agent system?
 In Artificial Intelligence: A Modern Approach, an "agent" is defined as "anything that can be viewed as perceiving its environment through sensors and acting upon that environment through actuators."2 But here, we are more specifically talking about autonomous GenAI agents, which can be defined as LLM-based agents that act autonomously to achieve goals based on their available inputs and actions.
 What makes LLM-based agents so attractive is that they are able to process natural language inputs rather than requiring software development expertise, which makes it so much easier for humans to interact with them.

 Another design pattern of agentic workflows and MAS that is also well known in software engineering is the concept of modularisation.
-Modularisation means that different parts of a problem (and its solution) can be divided into sub-units that interact with each other (see Figure 1).
-Think of specialists who solve specific aspects of a problem.
-In this sense, modularisation is closely related to tool usage.
-Modularisation is generally good software practice ('divide and conquer') as it also serves to divide the solution of a problem into small sub-solutions to make the overall system more robust.
-Another major advantage of modular agent systems is that they can be easily integrated into existing software pipelines.
-Instead of implementing new functionalities (e.g. to check a vector database for similar documents with conflicting information) in the software source code itself, you can connect the agent to the software system and let it execute the new functionality.
-This makes software development much more flexible and reduces the development costs of new functions.
+Modularisation means that different parts of a problem (and its solution) can be split up into subunits that interact with each other (see Figure 1).
+Think of this as specialists that solve specific aspects of a problem.
+In this sense, modularisation is closely related to tool use.
+Modularisation is generally good software practice (cf. ‘divide and conquer’ or ‘separation of concerns’), as it also allows to isolate performance problems, here of individual agents, to make the overall system more robust.
+Another big advantage of modular agent systems is that they could easily be integrated into existing software pipelines – rather than needing to implement new functionality (e.g. to check a vector database for similar documents with conflicting information) into the software source code itself, one can connect the agent to the software system and let them implement the new functionality.
+This makes software development much more flexible and reduces development costs of new features.

 Promise and Pitfalls of Multi-Agent Systems